A guide for buying a Diamond

 - (I3) Inclusion 3:- Large Inclusions and imperfections | Fractures and Flaws

 The better the diamond grade, the rarer the stone is.
-Most of the world’s diamonds are falling in the grades from VS2 to 13.
+Most of the world’s diamonds are falling in the grades from VS2 to I3.
+However their rarity increases significantly as the scale rises towards "flawless".

-ADVICE:- The position and nature of the impurities is very important.
-The inclusion is much less obvious if coloured white when compared to black.
+ADVICE:- The size, position and nature of the impurities is very important.
+The inclusion is much less obvious if coloured white and featherlike when compared to darker crystals.
 The inclusion can be more easily seen if in the middle of the stone as it could be hidden within the setting if positioned close to the edge or on the side.
-A blemish that is open to the surface of the diamond can cause structural flaws and this type is much more harmful than those that cannot.
+A blemish that is open to the surface of the diamond can cause structural flaws and this type is much more harmful than those within the stone's surface.

-These variations are not necessarily taken into account by a grader nor described in the grading.
+These variations are not necessarily taken into account by a grader, nor described in the grading.
+The clarity grade simply refers to the proportions of the stone that is included, yet disregards the overall aesthetics of the stone.
 However they make a hugely significant difference to both the beauty and value of the diamond.
-Ellisons and Cahoons Jewellers handpick their stones from the overall appearance and beauty of the diamond.
-This is important when it comes to offering value because a clearer/higher graded diamond is not always the expensive diamond, as a diamond with white inclusions on the side might be worth more than a higher graded diamond with inclusions in the centre.
-We would encourage you to view each diamond as a separate entity and criticise its physical beauty more so than the grading report.
+Ellisons and Cahoons Jewellers handpick their stones for the overall appearance and beauty of the diamond.
+This is important when it comes to offering value because a "clearer"/higher graded diamond is not always the more expensive diamond.
+A diamond with more subtle inclusions on the side might be worth more than a higher graded diamond with fewer, but more obvious inclusions in the centre.
+This is because the latter would be less desirable, thus lowering the value.
+We would encourage you to view each diamond as a separate entity and criticise its physical beauty more so comparing grading reports.
 You should also only consider buying from reliable sources that you can trust.

 The complexities of the cut are magnified by the way the light reflects off the diamond, revealing the skill and care the craftsman has taken to create a piece of art that dazzles and shines for all